Click here for our Taipei Shopping List (#6 to #10)…

-The Taipei 101 Mall is 6 floors of stores and food options in Taiwan's tallest building.
+Number 2 on the list is The Taipei 101 Mall – 6 floors of stores and food options in Taiwan’s tallest building.
 Located in the Xinyi District, the mall is a must see for visitors and shoppers.

 Floors 1-5 are loaded with top international brand stores and boutiques.
 The 5th floor also is surrounded by several sit down restaurants with great views of the city.
 B1 is a large food court full of many Asian and Western choices.
 It’s also home to Jason’s gourmet supermarket.

 Who goes there: Everyone and anyone.
 It’s big and busy and a beautiful space.

 What to buy: clothes, watches, handbags, food, books…just about everything